markstringer-dti/markstringer-dti.github.io/dti.md

 Invite people from all over your stakeholder map to your show and tells.
 Remember the story about the bank and the fraud project?
 Just one comment might let you know something that's vital for your project.
 Yes, it could derail your project, but when would you rather know?
 Sooner or later.

 2. Embrace deadlines.
 Yeah, I said it.
 Embrace deadlines as opportunities to negotiate scope and set software free.
-Your bosses see deadlines as opportunities to fuck with you, make you and your team work longer hours and give them time off from thinking about what a product really needs to do.
+Your bosses see deadlines as opportunities to fuck with you.
+They want to make you and your team work longer hours while giving them time off from thinking about what a product really needs to do.
 But you don't have to see them like that.
 You can see them as terribly clumsy ways of exploring the stakeholder map.
 The map of the swamp.
 If you do try to release something, who jumps out from behind a treed and tells you that you can't?
 Who suddenly appears and tries to take credit?
 Which non-functional requirement really is a deal breaker that stops the software from going live?
 Software wants to be free.
 You should want it to be free.
 You should do your best to help it.

 3. Exploit crisis.
 What if your team *does* release software that nobody wants to use?
 What if your team *does* release software that nobody is allowed to use because it doesn't meet regulations.
 Yes, it's late in the day.
 But that doesn't mean it's to late to start to involve a user researcher.
 Yes, it's late in the day, but that doesn't mean that it's too late to start releasing software incrementally.